minblock/luascoin/doc/masternode_conf.md

 Masternode config
 =======================

-LUA Core allows controlling multiple remote masternodes from a single wallet.
+LUASCOIN Core allows controlling multiple remote masternodes from a single wallet.
 The wallet needs to have a valid collateral output of 15000 coins for each masternode and uses a configuration file named `masternode.conf` which can be found in the following data directory (depending on your operating system):
- * Windows: %APPDATA%\LUACore\
+ * Windows: %APPDATA%\LUASCOINCore\
- * Mac OS: ~/Library/Application Support/LUACore/
+ * Mac OS: ~/Library/Application Support/LUASCOINCore/
- * Unix/Linux: ~/.luacore/
+ * Unix/Linux: ~/.luascoincore/

 `masternode.conf` is a space separated text file.
 Each line consists of an alias, IP address followed by port, masternode private key, collateral output transaction id and collateral output index.